-Figures 16 and 17 illustrate the total energy generation (GWh) and maximum total capacity (MW) forecast for the period 2022 - 2030.
-These forecasts were submitted to CERA by TSOC on 15 May 2022.
-CERA approved this recommendation with Decision 113/2022.
+Figures 16 and 17 illustrate the total energy generation (GWh) and maximum total capacity (MW) forecast for the period 2024 - 2033.
 The upper limit represents the expected demand in extreme conditions, that is conditions of prolonged heat wave in summer and low temperature in winter.
 The lower limit represents the expected demand in mild temperatures.

 Figure 16.
-Forecast of total generated energy (GWh) 2022 - 2030
+Forecast of total generated energy (GWh) 2023 - 2030

 Figure 17.
-Forecast of maximum total capacity (MW) 2022 - 2030
+Forecast of maximum total capacity (MW) 2023 - 2030